- What accommodation does the Cancer Council offer?

 - Both facilities offer free transport to hospital appointments and for shopping.

 - Milroy Lodge is situated in Bedbrook Place, Shenton Park.
-It comprises 24 single units and 2 family units.
+It comprises 24 single units, 3 double units and 2 twin units.
 Priority is given to patients who are staying alone, however a carer can be accommodated for short periods of stay if required.

 Rates per night :